-On January 10, 2012, the Company announced that holders of its 2.875% Exchangeable Senior Notes due 2037 (the "Notes") had the right to surrender their Notes for purchase by the Company (the "Put Right") on February 15, 2012.
+On January 10, 2012, the Company announced that holders of the 2.875% Exchangeable Senior Notes due 2037 (the "Notes") issued by its Operating Partnership had the right to surrender their Notes for purchase by the Operating Partnership (the "Put Right") on February 15, 2012.
 The opportunity to exercise the Put Right expired at 5:00 p.m., New York City time, on February 8, 2012.
-On January 10, 2012, the Company also announced that it had issued a notice of redemption to the holders of the Notes to redeem, on February 20, 2012 (the "Redemption Date"), all of the Notes outstanding on the Redemption Date.
+On January 10, 2012, the Company also announced that the Operating Partnership issued a notice of redemption to the holders of the Notes to redeem, on February 20, 2012 (the "Redemption Date"), all of the Notes outstanding on the Redemption Date.
 In connection with the redemption, holders of the Notes had the right to exchange their Notes prior to 5:00 p.m., New York City time, on February 16, 2012.
-Notes with respect to which the Put Right was not exercised (or with respect to which the Put Right was exercised and subsequently withdrawn prior to the withdrawal deadline) and that were not surrendered for exchange prior to 5:00 p.m., New York City time, on February 16, 2012, were redeemed by the Company on the Redemption Date at a redemption price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest thereon to, but excluding, the

-Redemption Date.
-Holders of an aggregate of \$242,735,000 of the Notes exercised the Put Right and the Company repurchased such Notes on February 15, 2012.
-On February 20, 2012, the Company redeemed the remaining \$333,459,000 of outstanding Notes at a redemption price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest thereon.
+Notes with respect to which the Put Right was not exercised (or with respect to which the Put Right was exercised and subsequently withdrawn prior to the withdrawal deadline) and that were not surrendered for exchange prior to 5:00 p.m., New York City time, on February 16, 2012, were redeemed by the Operating Partnership on the Redemption Date at a redemption price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest thereon to, but excluding, the Redemption Date.
+Holders of an aggregate of \$242,735,000 of the Notes exercised the Put Right and the Operating Partnership repurchased such Notes on February 15, 2012.
+On February 20, 2012, the Operating Partnership redeemed the remaining \$333,459,000 of outstanding Notes at a redemption price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest thereon.